Litigation Information - Customizing the Litigation Form

 The Case/Matter module auxiliary form (that appears on cases) contains a block that calls the process in the Litigation module.

-Each person related to a case has a dropdown next to their name on the litigation form.
+The litigant block allows you to choose which people related to the case appear on the litigation form by type.
+These types are Client, Family/Non-Adverse Party, Assignment(s), Adverse Party, Common Adverse Party, and Litigation Contact.
+Each selected type of person related to a case will have a dropdown next to their name on the litigation form.
 You can typically select Plaintiff, Defendant, etc., or leave the person set to "Not a Party".
 That dropdown list is controlled by the "Litigation 'Client Is' Choices" lookup in Admin/Lookups.

 This lookup is also where you can designate each type of litigant as a Moving party, a Responding party, or the default of no designation.
 This designation allows a litigation information report to put all moving parties' names and addresses into one column on a report, and do likewise for all responding parties.